sooraz3871/Rabbitmq-socketio-nodejs/README.md

 ### To run the app
-1.Clone the repo on your local machine
+1. Clone the repo on your local machine </br>
-2.Run docker-compose up </br>
+2. Run docker-compose up </br>
-3.check localhost:3000
+3. check localhost:3000

 ##Performing health checks